Stephen T. Parente: Career

 He has served as chair of the Health Care Cost Institute and Health Adviser to the Congressional Budget Office.
 He has been the longest serving director of the Medical Industry Leadership Institute (MILI).
 The medical industry specialization has made Carlson the number two school in the world for health care MBA jobs post-graduation.
 He is the founding director of the Medical Valuation Laboratory, a nine college interdisciplinary effort to accelerate medical innovation from scientists, clinicians, and entrepreneurs.
 He led the development of Carlson's Industry MBA program, a novel online one-year MBA program designed for U.S. congressional staffers focused on the finance, technology, health, and energy industrial sectors.
 The program was recognized as a top ten business education innovation in Poets and Quants.

 He previously served as a Legislative Fellow for Sen. Jay Rockefeller (D-WV) and a senior health policy advisor to the 2008 presidential campaign of Sen. John McCain (R-AZ).

-Trump administration

 In April 2017, President Donald Trump nominated Parente to be the Assistant Secretary for Planning and Evaluation in the United States Department of Health and Human Services.
-The position requires confirmation by the U.S. Senate.
-His nomination was eventually withdrawn.
+His nomination was eventually withdrawn due to financial conflicts.

 Parente worked as a senior economist for the Council of Economic Advisers, and he was appointed to help oversee the allocation of hospital funding in the Coronavirus Aid, Relief, and Economic Security Act.

+Parente was appointed to the United States Preventive Services Task Force by Robert F. Kennedy Jr. in September 2026.